Ways To Prevent IT Abuse

 Always think twice before you take any action someone else might consider to be abuse of the Internet and/or University computing resources.
 Remember that electronic communication doesn't include the non-verbal signals we take for granted in face-to-face conversations.
 An e-mail or social networking message may not be understood the way you intended.
 If you're angry or upset, sending anonymous threats, forged messages, or cyber-bullying, to name a few, are not appropriate responses.
 These acts are violations of University policies.
 What starts out as a "harmless" prank may turn out to be more serious than you realize, so think twice before you act.

 Report Unusual/Suspicious Activity

-Even if you take all precautions, your account may still become involved in an abuse situation.
-If you begin receiving unusual messages from complete strangers, or if you notice changes to your web pages you don't remember making, or any other suspicious activity, don't hesitate to call the UVa Help Desk or send an email message to the Abuse Team.
+Even if you take all precautions, your account may still become involved in an IT-abuse situation.
+If you begin receiving unusual messages from complete strangers, or if you notice changes to your web pages you don't remember making, or any other suspicious activity, don't hesitate to call the UVa Help Desk or send an email message to the IT-Abuse Team.

 Be Aware of Your Responsibilities

 Be aware of your responsibilities within the U.Va. community, especially the information in Responsible Computing: A Handbook for Students or Responsible Computing: A Handbook for Faculty and Staff.
 You may want to re-take the Responsible Computing Quizl to ensure that you understand what is expected.